The chemical PFOA was found to have the strongest connection with testicular cancer

 Tools for finding or diagnosing testicular cancer include health records and physical exams, ultrasound of the testicles, and a blood test to check for certain proteins in your blood.

+Testicular cancer has a latency of 15 years when it is caused by AFFF exposure, but it can be shorter for aggressive cancer types.
 If your urologist finds cancer through these exams, you will require blood tests to estimate current PFAS serum levels in order to establish potential links between exposure levels and testicular cancer.